 This project has been funded in part by a grant from the New York State Environmental Protection Fund through the Hudson River Estuary Program of the New York State Department of Environmental Conservation.

 - Attend group orientation and individual site orientation

-- Desire and ability to hike to stream sampling locations with required equipment
+- Desire and ability to hike to stream locations (sometimes off-trail) with provided sampling equipment

-- Collect and enter data at least 1-2x/month
+- Collect and enter data online at least once per month

 - StreamWatch Orientation Presentation